Skip to navigation Skip to content

 • the condition is temporary, and

-• no duration estimate was given on the previous SY099 which is dated earlier than the 1 July to which the EOY relates
+• if no duration estimate was given on the previous SY099 which is dated earlier than the 1 July to which the EOY relates

 Students with a long term or permanent medical condition or disability